mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-03"></a>
 [Back to top](#top)
 ## AZ-03 -- Rep. Raúl Grijalva (D)
+### Committees
+Raúl Grijalva is the #2 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,243,000.00 in SC HEP grants.